 Voices for Children (VFC) is affiliated with and a member of the nationally recognized Court Appointed Special Advocate (CASA) Program.
-Voices for Children's purpose is to provide volunteer guardian ad litems (GALs) to the Court to advocate on behalf of the neglected and dependent children coming before it.
+Voices for Children's purpose is to provide volunteer quardian ad litems (GALs) to the Court to advocate on behalf of the neglected and dependent children coming before it.
 The GAL volunteer undertakes an investigation into the circumstances and the family life of the child.
 They review records, interview parents, relatives and foster parents, talk to teachers, neighbors and most importantly, the child.
 Upon completion of the investigation, the GAL appears in Court, provides the information and makes recommendations to the Court as to what course of action is in the best interest of the child.

 GAL volunteers must complete 30 hours of pre-service training which includes four classroom sessions (30 hours) and additional hours for courtroom observation (minimum of 2 hours).
 All GALs are screened, interviewed, and a criminal background check is administered through the Web-Check System.
 The Judge administers an oath and the volunteers are then recognized as Officers of the Court.
-In addition, the volunteer CASA/GAL is required to attend a 3 hour continuing educational training class and accumulate at least 9 hours of inservice training annually.
+In addition, the volunteer CASA/GAL is required to attend 12 hours of continuing education annually.